 A Brief History of the IP&T Department

-From the beginning, Instructional Psychology and Technology (IP&T) has been a leader in producing cutting-edge ideas in both education and technology.
+From the beginning, the Instructional Psychology and Technology (IP&T) program has been a leader in producing cutting-edge ideas in both education and technology.
 It was born during a period where businesses, military, and higher education leaders were becoming aware of the power of new technologies to extend the reach of instructors.
 At that time, the fields of instructional design and evaluation were just forming.

 The whole idea of an instructional design profession, I don’t think it occurred to anybody.
 Before that it was all media technicians . . . but now there was this group of people whose job was to design and develop instruction for technology use.
 The tools were not there, the supports, the lore, the literature . . . did not exist.

 Dean Darrel Monson, director of instructional development at BYU, supplied funding for M. David Merrill, formerly of Stanford, to form a non-academic Instructional Research and Development Department in 1967 to support faculty technology needs on campus.
 Not long after, Merrill and Harvey Black brought on additional faculty, including Ed Green, Grant Harrison, Cecil Clark, Adrian Van Mondfrans, and Paul Merrill to support an academic instructional psychology degree program within the Educational Psychology Department.